Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 ## Pictures

-The background pictures and also the initial step pic were taken from pixabay for free.
-It can be used without further reference also commercially.
+The background pictures and also the initial step pic were taken from Pixabay for free.
+It can be used without further reference, also commercially.

 ## Steps for animation
-The dancing steps were done for the array (yellow steps moving) were done by me in photoshop based on the step pic from pixabay.
+The dancing steps for the array (moving yellow steps) were done by me in Photoshop based on the step pic from Pixabay.

 ## Music
 The three songs were taken from bensound.com a platform for free music use.
 It can be used without further reference.